denodrivers/postgres/docs/README.md

 - `postgres://me:Mtx%253@localhost:5432/my_database`
 - `postgres://me:p%C3%A1ssword!%3Dwith_symbols@localhost:5432/my_database`

-When possible and if the password is not encoded correctly, the driver will try and pass the raw password to the database, however it's highly recommended that all passwords are always encoded.
+If the password is not encoded correctly, the driver will try and pass the raw password to the database, however it's highly recommended that all passwords are always encoded to prevent authentication errors

-#### URL parameters

-Additional to the basic structure, connection strings may contain a variety of search parameters such as the following:

-- application_name: The equivalent of applicationName in client configuration
-- sslmode: Allows you to specify the tls configuration for your client, the allowed values are the following:
-  - disable: Skip TLS connection altogether
-  - prefer: Attempt to stablish a TLS connection, default to unencrypted if the negotiation fails
-  - require: Attempt to stablish a TLS connection, abort the connection if the negotiation fails

-#### Database reconnection
+### Database reconnection

 It's a very common occurrence to get broken connections due to connectivity issues or OS related problems, however while this may be a minor inconvenience